 A detailed analysis of the employee retention credit, including a comparison with other payroll tax incentive programs, can be found here.

+IRS guidance will be posted on the IRS coronavirus resource site.
 Please contact a member of our National Tax Office for further assistance.